aiskunks/Generative_AI_Hackathon/README.md

 *Students can build anything as long as they’re using generative AI*

+## Visual Design

+If you don't have a lot of experience with generative AI it is recommended that you use prompt-based generative AI to create images for visual design.
+We created a special tutorial for visual design [https://github.com/aiskunks/Generative_AI_Hackathon/tree/main/Visual_Design](https://github.com/aiskunks/Generative_AI_Hackathon/tree/main/Visual_Design) as we beleive that this project can be done by people with no programming experience.

+Using prompt-based generative AI to create images opens up exciting possibilities for visual design.
+Prompt-based generative models, like GPT-3, DALL-E, Leanardo.ai or Midjounrey can be used to generate images based on textual descriptions or commands, allowing designers to ideate and explore various visual concepts in a creative and interactive manner.

+The focus should be think of what types of concept sketching might be useful of the companies judging the hackathon: Microsoft, Phillips, Amazon, Vui.com, Gaia AI, and Squark AI.

+    Concept Sketching: Designers can use natural language prompts to describe their visual ideas or concepts.
+The generative AI can then transform these textual descriptions into rough sketches or outlines, helping designers quickly visualize their thoughts on paper without the need for advanced drawing skills.
+This accelerates the concept generation process and allows for rapid iterations.

+    Branding, Poster and Logo Design: Designers can utilize generative AI to assist in logo creation or branding elements.
+They can describe their brand's personality, values, and target audience through prompts, and the AI can generate logos or visual brand assets that align with the specified characteristics.
+This can help in brand identity exploration and save time during the design process.

+    Storytelling and Visualization: Prompt-based generative models can be used to generate illustrations or visual elements for storytelling purposes.
+Authors, game developers, or filmmakers can provide descriptive prompts for scenes or characters, and the AI can produce corresponding images to enhance the narrative.

+    Product Prototyping and Visualization: Designers can leverage generative AI to create visualizations of product prototypes without having to go through the entire design process.
+By describing product features and design elements, the AI can produce images of potential product variations, aiding in decision-making and communication with stakeholders.

+    Data Visualization and Infographics: By providing data and information in text form, designers can utilize generative AI to create custom data visualizations or infographics.
+This can enhance the presentation of complex data and make it more accessible to a broader audience.

 _Hackathon Judging Criteria_

 The following are the key criteria which will be used by the judges to evaluate the projects developed during the Generative AI Hackathon: